Alazocine

 Alazocine (developmental code name SKF-10047), also known more commonly as N-allylnormetazocine (NANM), is a synthetic opioid analgesic of the benzomorphan family related to metazocine, which was never marketed.
 In addition to its opioid activity, the drug is a sigma receptor agonist, and has been used widely in scientific research in studies of this receptor.
 Alazocine is described as a potent analgesic, psychotomimetic or hallucinogen, and opioid antagonist.
 Moreover, one of its enantiomers was the first compound that was found to selectively label the σ_{1} receptor, and led to the discovery and characterization of the receptor.
+Alazocine has been encountered as a novel designer drug.